 Are you struggling to understand your child’s challenging behaviours?
-Perhaps you are concerned that your child has signs of autism, ADD or ADHD.
+Perhaps you are concerned that your child has signs of autism or ADHD.
 Maybe he or she throws tantrums, has meltdowns, often complains of headaches, tummy aches about going to school, or is fearful of trying anything new?

 Perhaps you have a child who behaves impeccably at school, sits quietly in class, then comes home and acts out, kicking and screaming angrily.
 In my practise I have found this to be a common behaviour, but something you might be uncomfortable talking about.
 I know I was.

 I remember feeling very confused when my sweet, angelic 5 year old was acting out.
 This was many years ago now, but it started me on a journey of discovery.
 This journey is still continuing, as I attempt to understand children’s learning and behavioural challenges, and the best way to address them.

-I have since realised that this behaviour was her way of telling me that her nervous system had been on heightened alert all day, as she struggled to cope in a new environment that she found overwhelming.
-This behaviour was her way of releasing the tension that had built up during the day, rather like the valve on a pressure cooker.
+I have since realised that this behaviour was her way of telling me that her nervous system had been on heightened alert all day.
+She was struggling to cope in a new environment that she found overwhelming.
+This behaviour was her way of releasing the tension that had built up during the day, something like the valve on a pressure cooker.

 When your child displays challenging behaviours, this does not necessarily mean he or she is being naughty, or seeking attention, as is so often assumed.
 Rather, this can be their way of communicating something.
 Instead of punishment and chastisement, could it be that what they are really asking for is connection, support and understanding?

 Through their behaviours, your children are showing you that they’re feeling stressed and are struggling to cope.
 They are asking us to help them to make sense of a world that to them may seem full of confusion and overwhelming sensations.

 Behaviours as Indications of Anxiety